connectomicslab/connectomemapper3/docs/stages.rst

 	* *White matter mask:* select the file containing your white matter binary mask

-*View outputs*

-	* Brain mask
-	* Segmentation labels overlaid on T1 (Freesurfer)
-	* Segmentation and surfaces overlaid on T1 (Freesurfer)

 Parcellation
 ------------

-Generates the Native Freesurfer or Lausanne2008 parcellation from Freesurfer data, or takes a custom parcellation atlas.
+Generates the Native Freesurfer or Lausanne2008/Lausanne2018 parcellation from Freesurfer data, or takes a custom parcellation atlas.

 *Parcellation scheme*